preservim/vim-wordy/README.markdown

 # vim-wordy

-> There are no bad words; only writers using good words poorly.
+> Writer’s tool for identifying potential problems in word usage

 ## Features of this plugin

-* A writer’s tool for identifying potential problems in word usage
 * Pure Vimscript; no external services or libraries needed
-* Leverages Vim’s native spell-check engine
+* Uses Vim’s native spell-check engine
 * Buffer-scoped configuration (leaves your global settings alone)

-That writing benefits from the effective use of words should be obvious.
-Without good word choice, your efforts at grammar, punctuation and rhetoric will be for naught, or rather squandered.

-Effective usage means avoiding words that are lazy, weak, awkward, overused, imprecise, boring, abused, imprecise, redundant, or which merely serve as filler.
-Identifying and fixing such language serves as a central challenge to each of us in our writing.

-Because the goals of our writing are nearly as diverse as ourselves, there is no single set of rules guiding usage.
-What stands for formal writing will fail for informal.
-What’s needed for dialogue won’t jibe with that needed for narrative.
-The demands placed on the technical writer aren’t wholly shared by other writers of non-fiction.

-Works of prose evolve.
-We expect our first drafts to be saddled with poor usage, full of weak and repetitive language to be culled on later rewrites.
-With enough polishing a work can emerge for which we can be proud.

-Writers can benefit from tools which can help them along that path.
-_wordy_ aspires to be such a tool.
+## What is _wordy_?

+_wordy_ is not a grammar checker.
+Nor is it a guide to proper word usage.
+Rather, _wordy_ is a rudimentary tool to assist writers in identifying words and phrases in their text that suffer from a history of misuse, abuse and overuse, at least according to usage experts.

+For example, if _wordy_ highlights ‘moreover’, a word for which there may be no good usage, a rewrite to eliminate it would be prudent.
+But if it highlights ‘therefore’ in a sentence, you may consider the usage worthy and elect to keep it, _wordy_ be damned.

 Existing proofreading software can scan your text for potential problems in grammar and usage and provide comprehensive feedback.
-However, some services like ‘After the Deadline’ require transmission of your work to a server for checking.
-Others require installation and configuration of a complex software package, where integration with Vim may prove difficult or infeasible.
+However, some services require transmission of your work to a server for checking.
+Others require installation and configuration of a complex software package, where integration with your editor of choice may prove infeasible.

-In contrast, _wordy_ stands as a lightweight alternative to these comprehensive tools, focusing narrowly on identifying potential problems in word usage.
-Because it’s primitive by comparison, it’s best used in concert with books and other resources on good usage in writing.
+_wordy_ stands ready as a lightweight alternative to these comprehensive tools, focusing narrowly on identifying potential problems in usage.

+_wordy_ is best used in concert with books and other resources on good usage in writing.

 ## Requirements